Jaal-Yantra-Textiles/jyt-api/README.md

    ```

 Access the application in your browser at `http://localhost:3000`.

+## To-Do List
+1. **RSpec-Based Testing**: Ensure all tests are covered using RSpec for robust code quality and reliability.
+2. **Inventory Data Type Implementation**: Implement an appropriate data type for managing inventory more effectively.
+3. **Dynamic API**: Create a dynamic API that allows users to create custom APIs on the fly without writing code.
+4. **WebSocket Support**: Add support for real-time features using WebSocket.
+5. **Commerce Integration**: Integrate e-commerce capabilities to allow for direct sales and transactions.
+6. **Express Flow**: Develop easy-to-use functions that run on top of each API for faster and more intuitive operations.

 ## Contribution
 We welcome contributions from the community to help improve the platform!
 To get started, fork this repository, create a new branch, and submit a pull request with your changes.